 Qualified spiritual mentors employ the same range of methods as Buddha used for leading disciples and for answering questions.
 Sometimes, however, teachers may give authoritarian rather than authoritative answers.
 This may discourage free enquiry and thought.
 Rather than helping disciples to develop the powers of discrimination and reason, such teachers may encourage overdependence by giving categorical answers to all questions.
 The situation depends on the conscious and unconscious motivations of the teachers and on their levels of proficiency in using skillful means.

 Certain spiritual seekers may be prone to dependency on dogmatic teachers.
 They find life so confusing, that they want everything to be clear-cut and certain.
 They do not wish to think for themselves.
 Such an attitude, however, is not conducive for spiritual growth.
 Therefore, if spiritual teachers give only partial or enigmatic answers to questions, we need to understand that this is a teaching method.
 Appreciating the method helps to avoid frustration and impatience with unsatisfying answers.
-If, on the other hand, teachers try to stifle our minds, we need to remember Buddha's advice in A Sutra on [Pure Realms] Spread Out in a Dense Array: "Do not accept my Dharma merely out of respect for me, but analyze and check it the way a goldsmith analyzes gold, by rubbing, cutting and melting it."
+If, on the other hand, teachers try to stifle our minds, we need to remember Buddha's advice cited by Shantarakshita in A Compendium of Principles: "O monks and learned ones, do not accept my Dharma merely out of respect for me, but analyze and check it the way a goldsmith analyzes gold, by melting, cutting and rubbing it."

 The Issue of Submission